 At HLK, we are experienced in carrying out IP audits across a wide range of technologies.
 HLK can help businesses access the UK IPO grant and can conduct an IP Audit under the UK IPO Audits Plus scheme.

-If you would like further information about applying for funding under either scheme, please get in touch.
+If you would like further information about applying for funding under either scheme, or if you would like to engage HLK to carry out an IP audit for your business, please get in touch.

 The SME Fund is a new grant scheme set up to provide SMEs in the European Union access to funding towards protecting their IP.